 Absentee Ballot Applications

-The State of Connecticut, via Executive Order 10E, has determined that the existence of the COVID-19 virus allows you to vote by absentee ballot if you so choose for your own safety.
-Voters just have to check the box on their application for COVID-19. ***Pursuant to Executive Order 10E, COVID-19 may be used as a valid reason for requesting a ballot for any Primary, Election or Referendum held before May 20, 2021***
+The State of Connecticut, via Public Act No. 21-2, June 2021 Special Session, has determined that the existence of the COVID-19 virus allows you to vote by absentee ballot if you so choose for your own safety.
+Voters just have to check the box on their application for COVID-19. ***Pursuant to Public Act No. 21-2, June 2021 Special Session, COVID-19 may be used as a valid reason for requesting a ballot for any Primary, Election or Referendum held before November 3, 2021***

 Absentee ballot applications are returned to the office of the Town Clerk in the voter’s town (probably in town hall).
 The Town Clerk processes the returned application, ensures that the voter is eligible to receive an absentee ballot, and enters the voter’s information into the Central Voter Registration System.
 At that point, a unique serial number is created for each ballot to ensure only the voter who requested it can vote with that ballot.